Sakshi-Niranjan-Kulkarni/Getting-and-cleaning-assignment/README.md

 6) Transforms activity and subject columns into factors.
 7) Creates a final dataset that consists of the mean value of each variable for each subject-activity pair.

-The result of these steps is shown in secTidySet.txt
+The result of these steps is shown in SecTidySet.txt